40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Watching the sunrise from the summit of Haleakalā, also called the 'House of the Sun,' is, without a doubt, one of the best things to do on Maui!

-That being said, advanced reservations are required in order to drive into Haleakalā prior to sunrise because parking at the summit is so limited.
+That being said, advanced reservations are required in order to drive into Haleakalā prior to sunrise because parking at the summit is very limited.

 Book Here: Haleakalā Summit Sunrise Reservations